How to explain your game to an asshole. READ THIS IF YOU'RE TRYING TO MAKE PEOPLE LOOK AT YOUR GAMES

 I remember what it was like on that course to have someone tell us that our feature list for the game was boring.
 Eventually we figured out that each feature was actually something we could state in a different way to address a need or problem so that potential players could identify with the game even if they didn't read the back of game boxes all the time ;) Random-generation becomes "Bored?
 Desktop Dungeons never gives you the same thing twice" and quick play time becomes "Busy?
 Play a dungeon in 10 minutes, then play another with a completely new hero".
 I haven't given much thought to how we'd communicate DD to a publisher (we don't need one) but I'm pretty sure we'd talk about not being content limited and the difficulty arcs of quick play.
 Interestingly enough, entering competitions like the IGF and stuff is much closer to selling the game to individual players/press than it is to pitching to a publisher.

-Oh right!
+I'm looking forward to us putting up trailer ideas for DD and having you guys rip them apart and help us make them better :) Oh right!
 The "Hey, here's a hero they're totally aweso- *dies*" idea.
 I didn't notice that before, damn well executed.
 Really suits Broforce, still love that trailer :)